 Reasons to use UV Filters

-First off, UV filters are suppose to cut down UV light, but really modern lenses and sensors now have advanced coatings on them so it's no longer necessary to add extra filters for UV light.
+UV filters are suppose to cut down UV light, but really modern lenses and sensors now have advanced coatings on them so it's no longer necessary to add extra filters for UV light.
+They were really more designed to be used with Film.

 UV filters are also used to weather seal your lenses.
 A lot of Canon or Pro lenses are weather sealed, but not completely until a filter is screwed onto the front.
 So if you're shooting near water falls, in the rain, on a boat or anywhere that might have weather problems, you might want this extra protection.